G-Core/gcore-videoplayer-js/packages/player/docs/api/player.playerconfig.playbacktype.md

 ## PlayerConfig.playbackType property

 Stream type.
-Should only be set if known in advance, as it should not change once determined.
-Otherwise it might cause inconsistencies in the UI plugins behavior, for instance, glitches with rendering of the DVR controls or seek bar.

 **Signature:**

 ```typescript
 playbackType?: PlaybackType;
 ```

+## Remarks

+Should only be set if known in advance, as it should not change once determined.
+Otherwise it might cause inconsistencies in the UI plugins behavior, for instance, glitches with rendering of the DVR controls or seek bar.